Gonzo17/nuxt-csp-report/README.md

 * Default: `'summary'`
 * Description: Optional.
 Log reports to console on server. `'full'` will print the `NormalizedCspReport` object.

-### storageDriver
+### storage
-* Type: `BuiltinDriverOptions`
+* Type: See fields below.
-* Default: `undefined`
 * Description: Optional.
 Sets up a storage using `unstorage`, which is part of Nitro and Nuxt.

+### storage.driver
+* Type: `BuiltinDriverOptions`
+* Description: Defines the driver from `unstorage`.
 You can use the same notation and drivers as in Nuxt:
   * https://nuxt.com/docs/4.x/directory-structure/server#server-storage
   * https://nitro.build/guide/storage
   * https://unstorage.unjs.io/drivers